bertramhojer/AML-project/README.md

 | BERT      | 367,457    | 86.6 %   | 86.2 %   |

 ### ClusterGCN
 General GCNs have a bottleneck in terms of efficiency and scalability.
 ClusterGCN attempts to combat this problem by partitioning the graph into subgraphs and performing convolutions on these to reduce time and memory complexity.
 The output of each cluster is aggregated to obtain the final prediction.
-The file for training is ogbn.py and ogbn_pca.py
+The file for training is ogbn.py and ogbn_pca.py.
+The difference in model size is due to differences in the embedding space of the BOW embeddings and the Sbert embeddings.

 | Embedding | Parameters | Acc.     | F1       |
 |-----------|------------|----------|----------|